 "One of the arguments against doing green infrastructure is that, 'Well, you can’t do it on our slopes in Pittsburgh.'
 And this is an example of one that is working," says Jeff Bergman, director of the conservancy’s TreeVitalize Pittsburgh program.
 He oversees this bioswale and a smaller one in parking lot on the property.

 So far, built-in monitors show that water which has gone into the bioswale hasn’t come out the bottom side, even during recent thunderstorms.
-Bergman says green infrastructure like the bioswale isn’t going to fix the billion-dollar plus rain water and sewer overflow problems in Millvale or Allegheny County, but it could be part of the solution.
+Bergman says green infrastructure like the bioswale isn’t going to fix the over $1 billion rain water and sewer overflow problems in Millvale or Allegheny County, but it could be part of the solution.

 A solution would be welcome to residents who live near the bottom of the nuns’ property.
 Al Walsh, a retired postal worker, is fed up with the flooding here.
 He bought his house just a few months before Hurricane Ivan.

 "When I bought the house, I was told it never flooded for 50 years," he says.

 After Ivan, his yard was a muddy lake, and his house was flooded from the basement up to the first floor.
 The insurance adjuster said it would cost almost $200,000 to restore.That’s more than the 140-year-old house was worth.